 Information about who looks after public rights of way and how to report any issues.

-Landowners, the County Council and the public each have responsibilities for rights of way.
-We've produced a leaflet that provides an overview of the duties and responsibilities of landowners and farmers (pdf / 2 MB).
-The public can do their part by following the Countryside Code, closing gates, protecting plants and animals and taking litter home.
+Landowners, the County Council and the public each have responsibilities for Rights of Way.
+You can find out more about landowner responsibilities on our duties and responsibilities of landowners and farmers page.
+The public can also do their part by following the Countryside Code; not straying from the Right of Way, closing gates, keeping dogs on leads, and taking litter home.

 Dogs are allowed on public rights of way, but must be kept under close control.
 Intimidating dogs should be reported to us and the police.
 Problems with dog fouling should be reported to your district or borough council.